What is the average cost of employee turnover: Why does it matter & how is it calculated?

 Average Cost of Turnover = (Total Cost of Turnover / Number of Employees Turned Over)

-It's crucial to note that the accuracy of just the cost calculation depends on the comprehensiveness of the data collected.
+It's crucial to note that the accuracy of just the employee cost calculation depends on the comprehensiveness of the data collected.
 Include all relevant expenses and factor in the unique aspects of your organization's culture and industry.

 Regularly reviewing and updating these calculations will provide a more accurate understanding of the true and real cost amount of turnover over time.